-Positions available after completion of the Secretarial Technologies are:
+Positions available after completion of one of the Secretarial Majors

 GENERAL SECRETARY - Is qualified to fill a broad range of office positions which require technical skills.
 She will not be trained for shorthand dictation but will be qualified as a machine transcriptionist.